Skip to main content Skip to secondary navigation

 Important

 Stanford reserves the right to stop or reduce contributions if IRS limits are reached.
 You are responsible for ensuring that your annual contributions do not exceed IRS limits.
-You are also responsible for monitoring your limits and paying any taxes, penalties or interest due as a result of excess contributions.
-If you have questions, contact the University HR Service Team or a tax advisor.
+You are also responsible for monitoring your limits and paying any taxes, penalties, or interest due as a result of excess contributions.
+If you have questions, contact the University HR Service Center or a tax advisor.

 Catch-Up Contributions

-If you are age 50 or older, the before-tax limit includes an additional "catch-up" amount that may change each year.
+If you are age 50 or older, the pre-tax limit includes an additional "catch-up" amount that may change each year.

-Additionally, if you are a plan participant, have worked at Stanford for 15 years or more, and have not maximized your prior annual contributions, you may be able to increase your Total Contribution Limit by as much as $3,000, for up to five years.
-To see if you qualify for this special 15-year catch up:
+Additionally, if you are a plan participant, have worked at Stanford for 15 years or more, and have not maximized your prior annual contributions, you may be eligible to increase your Total Contribution Limit by as much as $3,000, for up to five years.
+To see if you qualify for this special 15-year catch-up:

-• Contact the University HR Service Team to request a special 15-year catch-up calculation.
+• Contact the University HR Service Center to request a special 15-year catch-up calculation.

 Total Contribution Limit

-The total contribution limit for the 2025 calendar-year is determined based on your year of birth and is set at $70,000, $77,500, or $81,250, or 100% of your compensation, whichever is lower.
+The total contribution limit for the 2026 calendar year is determined based on your year of birth and is set at $72,000, $80,000, or $83,250, or 100% of your compensation, whichever is lower.
 This limit may be adjusted annually by the IRS.
 The contribution limit applies to the combined total of:

 • Plus Stanford matching and basic contributions to the SCRP